Location of Adventure

 Group Size Limit

-There is no group size limit on this adventure, however when this trip is taken as an extension after the Galapagos or the Amazon, most groups have around 4 to 6 travelers.
+There is no group size limit for this trip, however, when you book as an extension following a scheduled Galapagos or Amazon adventure, most departures typically have 4–6 travelers.

 Specialized 4x4 Land Rovers and Land Cruisers